 Women who have a longer lifetime exposure to estrogen are more likely to develop breast cancer.
 This includes females who began menstruating before their teens and women who go through menopause later in life.

-Because birth control pills contain estrogen, there has been a steady debate about whether they are a deciding factor in who develops breast cancer.
-The variables seem to be at what point in life each woman began taking birth control, for how long and at what dosage.
+Because birth control pills contain estrogen, there has been a steady debate about whether or not they are a determining factor in who develops breast cancer.
+The variables seem to be at what point in life each woman began taking birth control, for what length of time and at what dosage.

 According to the Program on Breast Cancer and Environmental Risk Factors at Cornell University, a recent study shows that elevated breast cancer risks in women who take birth control decreased after 10 years of not taking the pill.
 Cornell also cites another study that found that among breast cancer patients, women who took the pill developed a less aggressive form of the disease.

-You can find chemically created variations of estrogen as well-in beauty products, pesticides, and car exhaust.
+You can find chemically created variations of estrogen as well; they are used in beauty products, pesticides, and car exhaust.
 While phytoestrogens are able to be broken down by the body, these synthetic hormones are not.
 The body instead stores them as fat tissue, sometimes in the breast.
 Because these types of environmental estrogens cannot be decomposed by the body, chemical estrogens are a risk factor for breast cancer.

-Post-menopausal women who seek to combat the symptoms of low estrogen with hormone replacement therapy may actually be doing more harm to their bodies than good.
-Recent research suggests that this type of treatment may increase risk for breast cancer.
+Postmenopausal women who seek to combat the symptoms of low estrogen with hormone replacement therapy may actually be doing more harm to their bodies than good.
+Recent research suggests that this type of treatment may cause an increased risk of breast cancer.

-Estrogen is actually a combination steroid comprised of three separate hormones: estriol, estrone and estradiol.
-Click the following link to find out more about estrogen.
+Estrogen is actually a combination steroid comprised of three separate hormones: estriol, estrone, and estradiol.
+Click on the following link to find out more about estrogen imbalance.